+emmaa.model.load_stmts_from_s3(model_name, bucket='emmaa')

-emmaa.model.load_stmts_from_s3 (model_name, bucket='emmaa') Return the list of EMMAA Statements constituting the latest model.
+Return the list of EMMAA Statements constituting the latest model.

-Parameters model_name (str) - The name of the model whose config should be loaded.
+model_name (str) - The name of the model whose config should be loaded.

-Returns stmts - The list of EMMAA Statements in the latest model version.
+stmts - The list of EMMAA Statements in the latest model version.

-Return type list of emmaa.statements.EmmaaStatement
+list of emmaa.statements.EmmaaStatement

-emmaa.model.pysb_to_gromet (pysb_model, model_name, statements=None, fname=None) Convert PySB model to GroMEt object and save it to a JSON file.
+emmaa.model.pysb_to_gromet(pysb_model, model_name, statements=None, fname=None)

+Convert PySB model to GroMEt object and save it to a JSON file.

-- pysb_model (pysb.Model) PySB model object. - model_name (str) A name of EMMAA model. - statements (Optional [list [indra.statements.Statement]]) A list of INDRA Statements a PySB model was assembled from.
+- pysb_model (pysb.Model) PySB model object. - model_name (str) A name of EMMAA model. - statements (Optional[list[indra.statements.Statement]]) A list of INDRA Statements a PySB model was assembled from.
 If provided the statement hashes will be propagated into GroMEt metadata. - fname (Optional[str]) If given, the GroMEt will be dumped into JSON file.

-Returns g - A GroMEt object built from PySB model.
+g - A GroMEt object built from PySB model.

-Return type automates.script.gromet.gromet.Gromet
+automates.script.gromet.gromet.Gromet

-emmaa.model.save_config_to_s3 (model_name, config, bucket='emmaa') Upload config settings for a model to S3.
+Upload config settings for a model to S3.